 Flashlight Press only publishes two to four books a year.
 They do not require you to have an agent or previous publishing experience.
 The editor tries to respond to queries as quickly as possible.
 The books they publish are targeted at four- to eight-year-olds.
 The book should be between 500 and 1,000 words in length.
-It should have a universal theme and deal with a family or social situation.
+It should have a universal theme and deal with a family or social situation are an artist, they do not want to see any artwork with your submission.
+If you are an artist, there is an additional set of guidelines to follow.
+To learn more visit their website here.